benjaminsadler/INA228-Drivers/README.md

   3) ina228_current: milliamps
   4) ina228_temp: degree Celsius

-The drivers are hard-coded to assume the INA228 is found at I2C address 0x40, but if the INA228 is configured for another I2C address you may change the standard address in line 3 of each driver.
+The drivers are hard-coded to assume the INA228 is found at I2C address 0x40, but if the INA228 is configured for another I2C address you may change this in line 3 of each driver.